5mehulhelp5/OrderReturn/README.md

 - URGENT TODO:
-  - Update interfaces and repositories to add timestamps and soft-delete functionalities to all models
+  - Update interfaces and repositories for soft-delete functionalities to all models
-  - Update CLI commands for testing timestamps and soft deletes
-  - Add isDeleted function to entity models
+  - Add getIsDeleted() function to entity models
-  - getById by default will not show soft-deleted data

 - Working on:
-  - Update CLI commands for testing timestamps and soft deletes
+  - Implement soft deletes to "*_codes" models

 - RECENTLY ADDED
   - Create rma_request CRUD
   - Create rma_request cli test command
+  - Implement soft deletes for rma_request entity
+  - getById by default will not show soft-deleted data

 DONE: